-Arduino is a "Single board micro-controller" that must be programmed, from time to time, with a bespoke firmware.
+Arduino is a "Single board micro-controller" that must be programmed, from time to time, with a firmware ad hoc.
 If, for example, one wants to read a temperature, then the firmware program to do so, if the temperatures are two, is modified and reprogramming the firmware, to read two.
-Theremino is an "input-output device", such as a mouse or a printer.
+Theremino is a "device input-output", such as a mouse or printer.
 By connecting the modular units, it works immediately, without reprogramming the firmware every time.

 Arduino communicates via USB, but turns it into a virtual serial at 9600 baud, which can be increased up to 38 Kilo baud, beyond which the risk of communication errors.
-(And up to 115 Kbps with programming techniques more difficult).
-Theremino communicates via USB natively, fixed speed of 12 Mega baud.
+(And up to 115 KBaud with programming techniques more difficult).
+Theremino communicates via native USB, fixed speed of 12 Mega baud.

-It is therefore advisable to use Arduino when you want a plate that does it all by itself, without PC.
-Instead, we recommend Theremino when you want to use the PC as a "head" thinking and you have to quickly communicate with the hardware.
-For example, you can acquire 48 channels, 500 times per second, while doing the log and also the view ( downloads / geology # dolfrang ).
+It is therefore advisable to use the Arduino when you want a plate that does everything by itself, without a PC.
+We recommend instead Theremino when you want to use your PC as a "head" thinking and you have to quickly communicate with the hardware.
+For example, you can scan 48 channels, 500 times per second, while doing log and also the display ( downloads / geology # dolfrang ).

-They are all similar to each other, a micro-controller mounted on a printed circuit board, with around some connectors for Input / Output.
-Many have already, why propose yet another?
+They are all similar to each other, a micro-controller mounted on a printed circuit board, with around some connectors for input / output.
+There are already many, that they propose another one again?